HISTORY 101 U.S. History to 1877 Credits: 3

 HISTORY 215 Getting High: Alcohol & Drugs in American History Credits: 3

 This class will investigate historical transformations in how American society has defined and responded to problematic drinking and drug use.
 The class will analyze what controversies surrounding various forms of intoxication indicate about the nature of American society and culture.

-HISTORY 300BB Special Studies in History Credits: 1-3
+HISTORY 300AM Special Topics in Antiquity and Medieval History Credits: 3

 HISTORY 300C Special Studies Credits: 1-3